How to calculate EBIT-EPS Break Even Analysis and take decisions

 Now, the company uses this formula to calculate the break-even EBIT.
 Let’s say the break-even EBIT comes out to $10,000

-This $10,000 came out after calculating the EBIT-EPS break-even analysis representing the level of profit (EBIT) where both financing options—borrowing money (debt) or issuing new shares (equity)—will result in the same earnings per share (EPS) for shareholders.
+This $10,000 came out after calculating the EBIT-EPS break-even analysis, representing the level of profit (EBIT) where both financing options—borrowing money (debt) or issuing new shares (equity)—will result in the same earnings per share (EPS) for shareholders.
 It’s the point where either financing choice would have an equal impact on shareholder returns.

-Proofing the calculation of EBIT-EPS break-even analysis
+Proving the calculation of the EBIT-EPS break-even analysis

 Alternative 1: 100% Equity